VirtusLab/git-machete-intellij-plugin/README.md

 The exact location depends on IntelliJ version and OS, check `Help` -> `Show Log in Files` to find out.

 To enable logging in `DEBUG` level, add selected categories to list in `Help` -> `Diagnostic Tools` -> `Debug Log Settings`.
-Typically with Java logging, the category is a fully-qualified name of each class; in our case, however, we're only ever using the categories provided above.
+The standard practice in Java logging is to use fully-qualified name of each class as category;
+in our case, however, we're only ever using the categories provided above.

 ### Generate plugin zip